4 Day Northern Lights Winter Self Drive Tour of the Golden Circle, Glaciers & Black Sand Beaches

 Immerse yourself in the quiet and frozen nature of Iceland as the Northern Lights dance above with this winter self-drive tour.
 Those wanting to witness the wealth of beautiful natural sights on the Golden Circle route and the diversity of the South Coast landscapes in just four days should grab this chance now.

-This self-drive tour allows you to visit some of the country’s most beautiful attractions at your own pace, providing you with the chance to see frozen waterfalls, snow-topped mountains, black sand beaches and the Northern Lights without worrying about bus schedules or impatient tour guides.
+This self-drive tour allows you to visit some of the country’s most beautiful attractions at your own pace.
+You will see frozen waterfalls, snow-topped mountains, black sand beaches, and the Northern Lights without worrying about bus schedules or impatient tour guides.

-Prior to your journey, all accommodations will be sorted out for you and you will receive a personal itinerary guiding you there each night.
+All accommodations will be sorted out for you before your journey, and you will receive a personal itinerary guiding you there each night.
 This itinerary will also tell you about some of the region’s most popular destinations, as well as gems hidden in lava fields or under glaciers.

 Begin your sightseeing journey by visiting the Golden Circle.
-First stop is Þingvellir National Park, the birthplace of Iceland’s parliament.
-Viking settlers would gather here to settle disputes and create the laws of the land which, in 930 AD, lead to the creation of the world’s longest ongoing parliament, Iceland’s Alþingi.
+The first stop is Þingvellir National Park, the birthplace of Iceland's parliament.
+Viking settlers would gather here to settle disputes and create the land laws, which, in 930 AD, led to the creation of the world's longest ongoing parliament, Iceland's Alþingi.

 Not only is Þingvellir a historical treasure, but it is a geological wonder as it is not located on the North American nor the Eurasian tectonic plates, but in a valley between.
 As the plates move, they tear open the earth, creating huge fissures in the surrounding landscape.

-One of those fissures is called Peningagjá or ‘coin fissure’ as people throw coins in it for luck, but the most famous one is Silfra.
-The crystal-clear waters of Silfra have made it a popular spot for snorkelers and today; you’ll have the option of taking a snorkelling tour where you swim in the glacial water that fills the fissure.
+One of those fissures is called Peningagjá or' coin fissure' as people throw coins in it for luck, but the most famous one is Silfra.
+The crystal-clear waters of Silfra have made it a popular spot for snorkelers.
+Today, you'll have the option of taking a snorkeling tour where you swim in the glacial water that fills the fissure.

-Continuing onwards, you’ll move to Geysir geothermal area.
-Aside from being steeped in history, this place is the home of bubbling mud pools of unusual colours, hissing steam vents, hot springs and erupting geysers!
-The most active geyser is Strokkur which erupts every 5-10 minutes, reaching a height of around 20 metres.
+Continuing onwards, you'll move to Geysir geothermal area.
+Aside from being steeped in history, this place is the home of bubbling mud pools of unusual colors, hissing steam vents, hot springs, and erupting geysers!
+The most active geyser is Strokkur which erupts every 5-10 minutes, reaching a height of around 66 ft (20m).

 The last part of the Golden Circle is the thunderous waterfall Gullfoss.
-Here you’ll find power and beauty rolled into one as this double-drop waterfall tumbles down 32 metres into an ancient canyon.
-Visiting in the winter, you’ll see the surroundings covered in ice, appearing frozen as in awe of the violent water.
+Here you'll find power and beauty rolled into one as this double-drop waterfall tumbles down 105 ft (32m) into an ancient canyon.
+Visiting in the winter, you'll see the surroundings covered in ice, appearing frozen as in awe of the violent water.

-At the end of the day, make your way to the town of Hvolsvöllur where you’ll find your accommodations for the night.
-If the sky is clear of clouds, you can go searching for the beautiful Northern Lights before going to bed.
+At the end of the day, make your way to the town of Hvolsvöllur, where you'll find your accommodations for the night.
+If the sky is clear of clouds, you can search for the beautiful Northern Lights before going to bed.

 Head east to your first attraction, the magnificent Seljalandsfoss waterfall.
 The days are dark in Iceland during the wintertime, and if you set out early, the sun might not be up.
 But don’t worry, Seljalandsfoss is lit up in the winter with strong lights that create a sense of drama and mystery around it.

-From there, you’ll move on to another, equally impressive falls, Skógafoss.
-This one is much wider than Seljalandsfoss and has a more classic shape, tumbling down cliffs of around 60 metres with a width of 25 metres.
+From there, you’ll move on to another equally impressive waterfall, Skógafoss.
+This one is much wider than Seljalandsfoss and has a more classic shape, tumbling down cliffs of around 197 ft (60m) with a width of 82 ft (25m).
 If the sun is up by now, you might see a rainbow or two forming in the cascade’s mist.